Amy Brown (royal mistress): Early years

-Amy Brown was born on 8 April 1783 in Maidstone, Kent, England, as the fifth child of eight born to John L. (in other sources named Joseph) Brown, a Protestant pastor, and his wife Mary Ann Deacon.
+Amy Brown was born on 8 April 1783, the fifth child of eight born to John L. (in other sources named Joseph) Brown, a Protestant pastor, and his wife Mary Ann Deacon.
 By 1793, Amy's four older siblings had died in infancy or early youth, and thus she became the eldest surviving child of her parents.

 On 10 January 1804 Amy gave birth a daughter, named Georgina Emma Marshall.
 Her second child, a son named Georges Granville Brown, was born on 20 February 1805 and ten months later, on 25 December, a third child, another son named John Freeman was also born.
 Apparently this last child was born in a legitimate marriage with a certain Mr. Freeman.
 Nothing further is recorded of her husband or his subsequent fate; however, author David Skuy describes Amy as having been a widow when she first met the duke.

 The Duke of Berry

 Amy met Charles Ferdinand, Duke of Berry in 1805 in London, three years after the Bourbon royal family was exiled to England.
 As her son had been born in December of that year, it was likely that they had first met while she was pregnant, although the exact date of their meeting is not known.
 In late 1806 or early 1807, Amy gave birth to another son, named Robert Freeman; his surname established that Amy's husband appears as the official father, although it is probable that the Duke of Berry was the biological father of both John and Robert Freeman, but never recognised them.
 Robert died young, in 1823.

 Amy perhaps married Charles Ferdinand in a secret ceremony conducted by her father in 1806, without the duke having first obtained permission from his family and ignoring the fact that as a non-Catholic, no son of Amy's could ever ascend the French throne.
 As it turned out, they did not have a son (with the controversial exception of John and Robert Freeman), although Amy bore the duke two daughters: